pigstake/my-11ty-folio/old posts/teachers-pay-teachers-licenses.md

 ---
-title: Scaling a B2B education content marketplace to better support teachers and school administrators
+title: Helping school administrators to scale a B2B education content marketplace
+description: I designed and helped launch major redesigns to the search and discovery experience of a new Teachers Pay Teachers product.
+This new experience for grade school teachers helped improve B2B acquisition and retention.
 date: 2020-05-30
 year: 2020
 timeline: 3 months